Caregiving and Codependency: How to Care Without Losing Yourself

 What Is Codependency in Caregiving?

-Codependency in the caregiving role often involves:
+Codependency in caregiving often looks like:

 Difficulty setting boundaries